tikv/rfcs/text/0096-rawkv-stale-read.md

 ### TiKV

  While trying to read data, clients should specify a timestamp which attachs to the request header as `read_ts`, typically a timestamp few seconds ago.
 The replica should read the local storage with the `read_ts` and reuses the mechanism from the stale read of TxnKV.
-This requires the replica to check the `read_ts` against the `safe_ts` which is advaneced by `CheckLeader` message from the store of the leader or `resolve-ts` worker.
+This requires the replica to check the `read_ts` against the `safe_ts` which is advaneced by `CheckLeader` message from the store of the leader (for follower) or `resolve-ts` worker (for leader).
 As long as the `safe_ts` is no less than `read_ts`, the replica is allowed to read the key from local storage.
+Notice that there is no lock for the RawKV regions, thus the `resolve-ts` worker advanced the `safe_ts` by requesting the TSO for the latest timestamp.

 ### Client